Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: The Evolution of Place-Based Theories and Practices in Environmental Criminology

 Before exploring the connections between environmental criminology, information security, and their perspectives on cybercrime, one may be considering at this point, ``why environmental criminology?''
 That is, why should we consider this approach in dealing with cybercrime, in association with current information security efforts, and why not, for instance, other criminology subfields, or criminology as a whole?

 Criminology is a broad and multidisciplinary subfield of sociology, drawing primarily upon the research of sociologists, philosophers, psychologists, social anthropologists, biologists, and scholars of law.
-As wide as its collective disciplines, criminology possesses a variety of theories towards understanding crime.
+Criminology possesses an equally broad variety of theories towards understanding crime.
 Classical criminology emphasises on the sociological, anthropological, and biological factors affecting one's propensity towards committing crime.
-On the other hand, environmental criminology is a unique subfield in that, besides its application of the scientific method to examine crime, it draws focus on the (previously overlooked) environmental and circumstantial factors that create criminal opportunity, rather than purely focusing on the supposed characteristics alluding to the ``criminal profile.''
-In this regard, environmental criminology draws on research from a broader range of technical fields, from geography and economics to computer science and mathematics, to focus on and assess the immediate (rather than ``background'') aspects of a crime event that explain why it would occur, thus pointing to how it could be deterred.
+On the other hand, environmental criminology is a unique subfield in that, besides its application of the scientific method to examine crime, it draws focus on the (previously overlooked) environmental and circumstantial factors that create criminal opportunity, rather than purely focusing on the individual characteristics alluding to the ``criminal profile.''
+In this regard, environmental criminology draws on research from a broader range of technical fields, from geography and economics to computer science and mathematics, to focus on and assess the proximal (rather than distal) aspects of a crime event that explain why it occurs, thus pointing to how it could be deterred.
 Environmental criminology, therefore, manages to elucidate how and why crime is not bounded to only those who ``fit the criminal profile,'' but can be committed by any member of society, and why one may be found to commit a crime that others would deem contrary to their disposition or ``character.''
 Crime science~\cite{cockbain2017crime} is an evolved field of environmental criminology with the principle focus on controlling crime and reducing ``harm.''
 Because of this relationship between the two fields, we will generally focus on the role of environmental criminology for the remainder of this paper, considering crime science as its natural symbiote.